 If there were a popularity contest among beds, the winner would be clear: the queen size bed.
-It’s the most frequently purchased mattress size around, and for good reason.
+It’s the most frequently purchased mattress size around, for several reasons.

 Benefits of a queen size bed

 If you’re thinking through queen bed dimensions to determine whether this size is a viable option, weigh the following benefits and drawbacks.

 Pros and cons of a queen size mattress

 |Pros of a queen size mattress||Cons of a queen size mattress|

 |Ample room for couples||Not as much room for families as a king size bed|

 |Plenty of space for solo sleepers||Won’t work in smaller bedrooms|

 |Lighter and easier to move than a king size bed||Can feel narrow and uncomfortable if your partner tosses and turns|

 Is a queen size mattress right for me?